matrix-org/matrix-spec-proposals/proposals/2265-email-lowercase.md

 ## Tradeoffs

-Implementing this MSC in identity servers would require the databases of existing identity servers to be updated in a large part to convert the email addresses of existing associations to lowercase, in order to avoid conflicts.
+Implementing this MSC in identity servers and homeservers might require the databases of existing instances to be updated in a large part to convert the email addresses of existing associations to lowercase, in order to avoid conflicts.
 However, most of this update can usually be done by a single database query (or a background job running at startup), so the UX improvement outweighs this trouble.

 ## Potential issues

 Some users might already have two different accounts associated with the same e-mail address but with different cases.
-This appears to happen in a small number of cases, however, and can be dealt with by the identity server's maintainer.
+This appears to happen in a small number of cases, however, and can be dealt with by the identity server's or the homeserver's maintainer.

 For example, with Sydent, the process of dealing with such cases could look
 like: